feathersjs/docs/migrating.md

 # Feathers v3 (Buzzard)

+Feathers v3 comes with some great improvements and new features and we highly recommend to upgrade as soon as possible.
+It might look a little daunting at first but in almost every case, the new CLI will get you almost all the way there automatically.
+This page contains information about the quick upgrade path and more information about all the changes to upgrade from Feathers v2 to v3.

+Read the release post at [Flying into 2018](https://blog.feathersjs.com/flying-into-2018-13bda623f089)

 ## Quick upgrade

 To quickly upgrade any Feathers plugin or application you can use the `upgrade` command from the new CLI.
 First, if you have it installed, uninstall the old `feathers-cli`: